Ved235/recap-ai/README.md

 SLACK_SIGNING_SECRET=""
 PORT=
 ```
-_The bot token and signing secret can be obtained by creatig a slack app.
+_The bot token and signing secret can be obtained by creating a slack app.
 While creating the slack app you can use the existing `app_manifest.json` to directly load the correct scopes and initial settings, but be sure to change the URLs._

 Currently this has been deployed on [NEST](https://www.hackclub.app/) (_thanks to HackClub_).
 To run this locally: